 A lot happens with hormones, brain chemistry and life in general when you are pregnant.
 And when you give birth.
 And when you stop nursing (if you did – no judgement here).
 In fact, so much happens that what is supposedly a “magical” time can actually be incredibly stressful, sometimes terrifying and in rare cases, even dangerous for mom and baby.

 When receiving prenatal care, a woman is always screened for gestational diabetes and gestational hypertension.
 8% of pregnant women will be diagnosed with one of these conditions and monitored closely by her doctor or midwife for the duration of her pregnancy and up to 6-8 weeks after birth.
 There is not yet a standard screening procedure for assessing a woman’s mental health during and after pregnancy, but approximately 21% will have symptoms of a PMAD.
 This makes it the #1 complication of pregnancy and childbirth.
+As a parent, you need to know when to worry about your baby and if your mental health isn’t in a healthy place, it can be hard to do this.
+A lot of new moms panic about small things that they don’t need to be concerned about due to the fact there is so much pressure involved in raising a baby.
 Let that swirl around in your brain for a bit.

 So, what conditions make up PMAD?
 I’m glad you asked…

 This can involve: feelings of anger, sadness, irritability, lack of interest in the baby, changes in eating and sleeping habits, trouble concentrating, thoughts of helplessness and hopelessness and possibly thoughts of harming yourself and/or your baby.